andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Events: Use Events 1-20, then 20a, 20b, then 21.
 * Special Events: Place _Lockdown!_ on top of Event 12 and _Panic!_ on top of Event 16.
 * Use the White meeple for The Fence.
 Use the "Guide" non-player character card and the white die for his movement.
-* Shuffle the real and fake _Grapes of Venice_ paintings face-down.
+* Shuffle the real and fake apple paintings face-down.
 Place each one at each indicated location.
 When The Fence reaches a space with a painting, flip it over to reveal if it is real or fake.

 ### Planning Phase